DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: Conclusion

 \section{Conclusion}

-In the paper, a novel 3-D dynamic occupancy mapping algorithm, DS-K3DOM, was proposed by mathematically extending PHD/MIB filter and applying kernel inference with Dirichlet BBA to build a dense occupancy map from sparse measurements.
-Experiments have verified that DS-K3DOM shows higher performances for dense mapping and velocity estimation compared to baselines, with a real time implementation.
-The limitation of the research is that DS-K3DOM falsely represents some part of a large dynamic object as static cells.
+In the paper, a novel 3-D dynamic occupancy mapping algorithm, DS-K3DOM, was proposed by mathematically extending the PHD/MIB filter and approximating it in the DS domain with the kernel-based inference that enables dense occupancy mapping from sparse sensor measurements.
+Experiments have verified that DS-K3DOM shows outstanding performances with dense mapping and accurate velocity estimation compared to baselines, with the real-time capability.
+DS-K3DOM occasionally suffers from false static estimation on a large dynamic object.
 Future works may include heterogeneous sensor fusion or theoretical improvement for achieving a better performance.